ipalchou/portfolio/FinalProjectP1.md

 2. I will add the information that RMG is Ready Made garment.
 3. I will re-think all the labels.
 4. I will make the animations consistent across all the visualizations.
 Right now I just have the draft version.

+Changes made since part II
+1. In the part II of my project, the first chart which compared Bangladesh with developed countries such as USA, China, Italy wasn’t well interpreted by the audience who critiqued the story.
+It misled some people to think that Bangladesh has better GDP than USA ,Italy.
+Hence I removed the graph from my story as I thought it will be more useful to focus on just Bangladesh’s GDP.
+2. I used a Line graph for my first visualization as I thought it would clearly reflect the growth of Bangladesh’s GDP.
+3. I used a scatter plot to reflect the growth in salaried population.
+4. I plan to mention during presentation that there was a dip in GDP and employment in 2020 due to covid.
+5. I created the diagram to reflect total population working in garment manufacturing using Paint.
+I thought it can be the simplest visualization to put forth the idea that 80% of the population is that of female.
+6. I have used a mix of Tableau , flourish , paint and Canva in creating my story in shorthand.
+7. There was another point mentioned during critique that it wasn’t clear what RMG means and I added the acronym of RMG in my story.
+8. I also reduce the GIF’s from the final slide to make it look subtle.
+9. I tried to maintain consistency with respect to font, style and color throughout the story.
+10. The audience for my story is literally everyone who wants to improve their general knowledge.
+11. I have also added a call to action where I mention that Bangladesh has many other goals to accomplish.

+<a href="https://carnegiemellon.shorthandstories.com/bangladesh/index.html">Link to final story:</a>